kassoulet/soundconverter/README.md

 ## Supported audio formats

-All file formats that GStreamer can read from should now be supported (thanks to the wonderful "decodebin" element).
-The output formats are more restricted, however, since there is no "encodebin" element to magically convert to any format we might want.
+All file formats that GStreamer can read from should now be supported (thanks to the wonderful "decodebin" element)

 | Type       | Supported? |
 | ---------- | ---------- |